 The Campo de Golf is laid out in a long strip running through the upscale Tangolunda resort area and terminating at Playa Tangolunda next to the Huatulco Trailer Park.
+In Puerto Escondido you can contact Gina to make arrangements to play golf.

 Just got back from Huatulco, played the course 3 times.
 I have a 8 handicap, and I did indeed like the course, except the greens are in terrible condition right now.
 Burnt and patchy.
 The best I could score was a hard fought 79...and only because I chipped in for a birdie on 18.